Rodrig0at/Multi-agent/README.md

 ```

 2. **Verify Installation**
-Once installed, you can verify that adeeptpicarpro is correctly installed by importing it in a Python environment.
+Once installed, you can verify that OpenGl is correctly installed by importing it in a Python environment.
 ```
 import pygame
 import OpenGL